Analog or Digital Multimeter

 The advantage of using an analog multimeter is when checking a diode the analog is usually more accurate.
 Other than that, many professionals choose to use a digital multimeter.

-As mentioned above, the main difference between a digital and analog multimeter is the display.
+As mentioned above, the main difference between a digital and analog is the display.
 The digital multimeter displays the reading in digits most times on a LED or LCD screen.
 This makes taking measurements much more accurate.
-These tools are often used for measuring voltage because of its higher resistance of 1 M or 10 M. On top of that, an auto-ranging feature really helps electronic hobbyists, because sometimes the measurement range is unknown.
+The digital meter can measure voltage better because of their higher resistance of 1 M or 10 M. On top of that, an auto-ranging feature really helps electronic hobbyists, because sometimes the measurement range is unknown.

 Overall, digital multimeters are much easier to read and provide more accurate readings.
 These days many analog multimeters are a thing of the past, and many professionals choose to use digital multimeters.
 Digital multimeter beginner-friendly is also the reason why many colleges and universities learn toward this route.
-Hopefully, this article has explained the difference of the two multimeters and will be helpful when shopping for a multimeter.
+Hopefully, this article has explained the difference between the two multimeters and will be helpful when shopping for a multimeter.